 About

-Although the journey has been quite challenging, he has completed a B.S. degree with cum laude honors and a Masters – both in Evolutionary Anthropology/Archaeology – at Rutgers University New Brunswick.
-He also earned a Documentary Filmmaking Certificate from Rutgers Mason Gross School of the Arts, studying under National Geographic’s Peter Schnall, “Made in India” director Rebecca Haimowitz, and other amazing creative minds.
+Antonio transitioned from a successful career in the IT sector to pursue his lifelong passion for archaeology and anthropology.
+Despite facing considerable challenges, he achieved academic excellence, graduating with a B.S. degree with cum laude honors and a Masters in Evolutionary Anthropology/Archaeology from Rutgers University New Brunswick.
+Additionally, he obtained a Documentary Filmmaking Certificate from Rutgers Mason Gross School of the Arts, studying under esteemed mentors such as National Geographic’s Peter Schnall and director Rebecca Haimowitz.

 Archaeology, Geology, and Science